objk iconmacOS arm64

 Dispatch wrappers for 0–6 args, plus NSRect (d0–d3), CGFloat, NSSize, NSPoint+ptr, 256-colour RGBA, and NSTimer variants — each one is a tiny lowering in the backend.

-Funcs as IMPs
+Funcs as callbacks

 Runtime class synthesis